-CDM, Aruba deliver under-seat Wi-Fi solution to North Qld stadium
+CDM, Aruba deliver under-seat wi-fi solution to North Qld stadium

 “An optimal wireless signal meant placing AP’s under seats in a picocell design which, being the first of its kind for an Australian Stadium, presented multiple unique implementation challenges.
 Our team custom-designed a rugged and weatherproof housing to withstand Queensland’s extreme weather, protect against food and beverage spillage, and which would be easy for venue managers to access for future servicing.”

-The high-density public Wi-Fi was implemented without altering the performance of corporate and media wireless networks by using Aruba’s Airwave on-prem management platform and ClearPass for device access management.
+The high-density public wi-fi was implemented without altering the performance of corporate and media wireless networks by using Aruba’s Airwave on-prem management platform and ClearPass for device access management.

 “These access points are a mixture of both indoor and outdoor ensuring that no matter the event, a user’s device will be able to bring them into the action.
 The system allows for seamless connection to the network without compromising security.
 It scales and solves for changing event capacities as well as potential future expansion,” said Aruba APJ chief technology officer Carlos Gómez Gallego.